 Address: 19 Rue de la Fontaine au Roi, Paris

 Close to République (11th arrondissement), Vantre opened its doors in September 2016 under the direction of Marco Pelletier.
 After several years of studies in civil engineering, the Canadian sommelier left everything to follow his passion for wine.
 A few years later, the roads led him to the head of Taillevent and the famous Hotel Bristol Paris.
 After 18 years he launched his own bistro with great food and a serious wine cellar.
 Today, Vantre holds no less than 18,000 bottles under 4000 references - not all of them listed.
 The leitmotif?
 For Marco, the main thing was to create an Embassy of wi...

 Address: 29 Rue de Cotte, Paris

 Not far from the Aligre market, Virtus has built its nest, step by step.
 You will find the 2.0 version to be in a more spacious ”cadre” than the old address.
 The Argentine-Japanese duo in the kitchen creates delicate dishes.
-Front of house, Julien conducts the orchestra with a lot of experience.
+In the front of house, Julien Mascarell conducts the orchestra with a lot of experience.

 Phone: +33 1 42 61 05 09

 Address: 13, rue des Petits Champs - Paris

 Willi's is a legendary place in Paris.
 Since more than 30 years, Mark Williamson runs the wine bar (and restaurant) that was one of the first to celebrate the great Syrahs of the northern Rhône in Paris.
 Today it's a must for any wine lover and it is busier than ever.
 You will find great classics at an affordable price.
 Thank you to the Williamsons for this lovely place!